aga87/mcp-server/README.md

 2. Locate the config file

-From Claud App -> Developer -> Edit config
+From Claud App -> Settings > Developer -> Edit config

 The path is probably: